grf5/f5_bigip_aws_gwlb/multi-nic/README.md

                 * Juice Shop Container (Docker)
                 * EIP for mgmt reachability

+## Notes
-*Security groups will automatically allow connections from the host where the Terraform plan was executed.*
+- Security groups will automatically allow connections from the host where the Terraform plan was executed.
+- Route tables will steer ingress traffic to the GWLB endpoint, and egress server traffic to the GWLB endpoint.
+The main route table steers inspected traffic destined for the Internet back to the igw as a default route.
+- GWLB GENEVE tunnel configuration is performed automatically.

 ## Usage
 1. Copy admin.auto.tfvars.example to admin.auto.tfvars and populate all variables with valid values.